tetherto/lib-wallet/README.md

   // Add asset to wallet registry await wallet.initialize()

-  // Traverse wallet history of all accounts and sync them.
+  // Traverse wallet history of all assets and sync them.
 This might take a while depending on wallet size await wallet.syncHistory(opts)

   // Get a new bitcoin address using api below